-Prepare means you are clear on what event or person is stressing you out and you decide ahead of time on the positive ways you’d like to feel and behave to make the problem go away – if possible!
+- Prepare means you are clear on what event or person is stressing you out.
+You decide ahead of time on the positive ways you’d like to feel and behave.
+If possible!

-Self-Talk are the private conversations you have with yourself.
+- Self-Talk is the private conversations you have with yourself.
 The key here is to get rid of negative thinking and replace it with healthier, more positive thoughts.

 First, pick a specific situation where your child is doing your head in and you are feeling out of control.
 Decide how you’d rather be reacting.
 Second, use self-talk to stay positive: “This isn’t the worst things that could be happening.
 I can cope.
 This won’t last forever.
-I won’t take this personally.”
-Third, you decide to use relaxation breathing plus have a chat with a friend to help you unwind , be patient and re-focus.
+I won’t take this personally”.
+Third, you decide to use relaxation breathing plus have a chat with a friend to help you unwind, be patient and re-focus.
 Fourth, you do not give up!
-Instead, you figure out the best way to get your child to change his/her behaviour and with confidence, you put the plan into action – and persist, persist and persist including going to a different Plan B.
+Instead, you figure out the best way to get your child to change his/her behaviour.
+With confidence, you put the plan into action – and persist and persist including going to a different Plan B.

 Resilience means being strong, positive and having self-belief.
 It’s not something you are born with.
 The good news is that we can all learn to be more resilient.
 The Resilience Lifesaver can help.